albrenner/Human_Genetics_Lab/README.md

 Assignments and Tests:

-Five homework assignments based on class lecture and the textbook will be assigned.
+Five homework assignments based on the course recorded lectures and the textbook will be assigned.
+These will be due Monday Morning of the next week.
-OPTIONAL/TBD: A group project or independent project will be due on the last week.
-Each group/person will be offered access to a genomic dataset.
-In consultation with the instructor, they will design a research question pertaining to quantitative trait architecture or demographic inference.
-Students will work collaboratively to implement different analyses and interpret their results.
-A short written project report will be handed in with annotated student contributions.